 Assess the shed/stable interior for sharp edges, broken gates/cubicles/fencing that could cause injury.

-Ensure that light levels are sufficient (allowing animals to be easily assessed).
-If light levels are insufficient the inspector should use a torch/headlamp to ensure a full inspection can be carried out.
+Ensure light levels are sufficient (allowing animals to be easily assessed).
+If insufficient light the inspector should use a torch/headlamp to ensure a full inspection can be made.

 Assess the air quality for ammonia and dust levels.